Robust computation of linear models by convex relaxation: Analysis of the Haystack Model

-First, we establish Claim~\ref{item:rrp-guarantee}.
+Let us begin with a lower bound for the permeance statistic $\Perm(L)$.
 The $N_{\In}$ inliers are drawn from a centered Gaussian distribution on the $d$-dimensional space $L$ with covariance $(\sigma_{\In}^2 / d) \, \Id_L$.
 Rotational invariance and Lemma~\ref{lem:lower-bd-gauss}, with $t = c\sqrt{d}$, together imply that the permeance statistic~\eqref{eqn:permeance} satisfies